jadecobra/python_tdd_exercises/source/bonus/learn_directory_relationships.rst

 if there is nothing in the directory_ or if there is something in the directory_, it shows the relationships.

-The `tree program`_ shows how files_ and folders_ on a computer are related, this helps to know how to get from one folder_ to another, because it shows the way I can go.
+The `tree program`_ shows how files_ and folders_ on a computer are related, this helps to know how to go from one folder_ to another, because it shows the way I can go.
 If I know where I am it is easier to go where I want.

 ----